LexRiver/json-map/README.md

 ### clear():void

-Remove all items from map
+Remove all items from map.

 ```typescript
     myMap.clear()